lgaborini/r-batch-runner/README.md

 ### Configuration

-The batch runner is configurable with the YAML file `batch-opts.yml`.
+The batch runner is configurable with the YAML file `batch-opts.yaml`.

+### Job creation

+Jobs are created with the script `script_job_make_jobfile.R`.

+Basically, it reads a template job file (`job_template.yaml`), substitutes parameters and saves as a new `.yaml` file with a parametrized name.

 ### Job preloader